-The healer skimmed through several books he’d brought with him in the comforting solitude of his rented room.
-He sat beside the window as dull light spilled in, rain gently drizzling against the glass panes in lazy, intermittent drops.
-A small oil-burning lamp rested near him, its light growing more prevalent as the world outside dimmed.
-His books were strewn about on every nearby surface he could utilize, several of them flipped open to choice pages for quick reference as the healer moved through them, looking for answers and ideas.
+The healer sat in the comfortable solitude of his room, leafing through several books.
+He’d chosen a spot beside the window, making use of the dull light that spilled in as rain tapped and drizzled against the glass panes in lazy, intermittent drops.
+An oil-burning lamp sat close by, its light growing more prevalent as the world outside dimmed.
+Every surface around him was utilized in his work, open books surrounding him, flipped to specific pages for quick reference as the healer moved through them all, looking for answers and ideas.

 For all his searching he could find nothing to equate his current observations to, though many came very close.
-Always, though, some larger detail did not quite match up; the pallor of the skin, the oily residue, the odd, hollowed look of the body.
-He’d been reading for several hours when he felt his mind could take no more of text on paper, and with a sigh he turned to look out the window, resting his chin on his hand as he considered the damp world beyond the glass.
+Always, though, some larger detail did not quite match up; some symptom or cause that simply did not align.
+It’d been his focus for hours and now his mind could take no more of text on paper, despite him still being at a loss.
+With a sigh he gazed out the window, resting his chin on his hand as he considered the damp world beyond the glass.

 “Found anything interesting yet?”
-Carmyle asked with casual curiosity.
-She didn’t bother to remove her gaze from the dart board as she addressed the man across the room behind her, taking a moment to measure her shot before throwing her dart.
-It’s landing won a frown from her.
+The question came from Carmyle.
+She didn’t bother to remove her gaze from the dartboard as she addressed him, taking a moment to measure her shot before throwing her dart.
+Its landing won a frown.

-“Nothing helpful,” Mateo admitted, his hand tapping against the firm side of his medical bag quickly as the other gripped its strap for unneeded support.
+“Nothing helpful,” Mateo admitted, hand tapping against his medical bag.
 “I was about to head back out to see if I could get any more information.”

 “You want to stay and play a round first?”
 Sabbis asked, his tone curt but his offer welcoming.